IsaacLouzeiro/blog-angular/README.md

 ### -- About

-Project about a Blog based on Dribbble layout by Jordan Huges.
+A blog project created with Angular based on Dribbble layout by Jordan Huges.
 Fully responsive, developed for practice my abilities with Angular.

 ### -- Links